edgemicro-kubernetes/edgemicro-k8/README.md

 kube-system        Active    1d
 ```

 Label the default namespace with edgemicro-injection=enabled.
+In case you configured edgemicro with different namespace, specify your namespace.

 ```
 kubectl label namespace default edgemicro-injection=enabled